History of archery: North Africa

 The ancient Egyptian people took to archery as early as 5,000 years ago.
 It was widespread by the time of the earliest pharaohs and was practiced both for hunting and use in warfare.
 Legendary figures from the tombs of Thebes are depicted giving "lessons in archery".
 Some Egyptian deities are also connected to archery.

 The "Nine bows" were a conventional representation of Egypt's external enemies.
 One of the oldest representations of the Nine bows is on the seated statue of Pharaoh Djoser (3rd Dynasty, 27th century BC).

 Many of the archers in service to Egypt were of Nubian extraction commonly referred to as Medjay, who go from a mercenary force during their initial service to Egypt in the Middle Kingdom to an elite paramilitary unit by the New Kingdom.
-So effective were the Nubians as archers that Nubia as whole would be referred to Ta-Seti or land of the bow by the Ancient Egyptians.
+So effective were the Nubians as archers that Nubia as a whole would be referred to Ta-Seti or land of the bow by the Ancient Egyptians.

 Mesopotamia

 The Assyrians and Babylonians extensively used the bow and arrow for hunting and warfare.
 The empires in ancient Mesopotamia formed the first standing armies used exclusively for warfare.
 This included soldiers trained and employed as archers.
-The archers served as an integral division of the military and was used on foot and on chariots.
+The archers served as an integral division of the military that was used on foot and on chariots.
+The bow and arrow, and the sport of archery as a whole, were one of the main components of the Assyrian army, and several Assyrian kings were depicted having a bow and arrow, marking it as a very important weapon in ancient societies.

 The Chariot warriors of the Kassites relied heavily on the bow.
 The Nuzi texts detail the bows and the number of arrows assigned to the chariot crew.
 Archery was essential to the role of the light horse-drawn chariot as a vehicle of warfare.

 The Old Testament has multiple references to archery as a skill identified with the ancient Hebrews.
 Xenophon describes long bows used to great effect in Corduene.

 Three-bladed (trilobate) arrowheads have been found in the United Arab Emirates, dated to 100 BC-150 AD.